 Warren Buffett’s desire to sample more Japanese-equity flavor continues to boost the Tokyo market.
 The Topix closed 0.8% higher on Wednesday, matching Tuesday’s 0.8% bump, after Buffett indicated he intends to increase his holdings in Japan, and specifically its storied sogo shosha, or trading houses.

-This story first appeared on TheStreet.com and its subscription service, Real Money.
-Click here for the original story.
+This story first appeared on TheStreet.com’s subscription service Real Money.
+Click here to see the original.

 Buffett via his Berkshire Hathaway holding company owns a decent chunk of each of the five biggest Japanese sogo shosha: Itochu, Marubeni, Mitsubishi, Mitsui and Sumitomo.
 Berkshire first revealed holdings of at least 5% in an August 2020 filing, indicating it had spent US$6 billion on the stakes, then increased its holdings to 6.6% of all five in November 2022, and now announces it holds 7.4% of each.

 “We’re very proud of that,” Buffett says in an interview with the Nikkei business daily.
 He will be meeting with those five trading houses this week “to really have a discussion around their businesses and emphasize our support.”

 True to form for value-driven Buffett, the trading houses are very “real” businesses that are sprawling and complex but serve very essential purposes.
 With their roots in commodities and goods trading, they have expanded to become investment holding companies, too, much like Berkshire Hathaway in fact.

 Buffet went on to indicate that Berkshire would be open to co-op investment with or alongside the trading houses.
 “We would love if any of the five would come to us ever and say, ‘We’re thinking of doing something very big’ or ‘We’re about to buy something and we would like a partner,’ or whatever,” Buffett said.